wouterj/shift-php/README.md

 Operators are packages that provide operations and models to implement one feature, such as a GuestBookOperator.
-To create an Operator, create a class which has at least a ``registerOperations`` method.
-This will be used to register all operations.
-You may include a file in this method, to seperate the operations from the registering:
+To create an Operator, create a class which extends ``Wj\Shift\Operator\OperatorInterface``.
+This requires a method ``loadAll``, which will be used to load all operators, models and views.
+You may include a file in this method, to seperate the operations from the
+registering:

     // operations.php
     Operation::on(...)->call(...);